amaan-ur-raheman/welth-ai-finance-paltform/README.md

 - **AI Receipt Scanning:** Use the power of Google Gemini to scan your receipts and automatically fill in transaction details.
 - **Account Management:** Create and manage multiple financial accounts.
 - **Budgeting:** Set up budgets to track your spending and stay on top of your financial goals.
+- **Budget Alerts:** Get email notifications when you're about to exceed your monthly budget.
+- **Monthly Reports:** Receive a detailed financial report with AI-powered insights at the end of each month.
 - **Secure Authentication:** User authentication powered by Clerk.
 - **Rate Limiting:** Protected against abuse with Arcjet.